patrickmmartin/errorcodeNX/article.md

 An _error_id_  has a number of good properties, in addition to being a familiar type to all C/c++ programmers.

-* it is a built in type - and has the correct sense: the comparison ```if (error)``` will test for presence of an error condition.
+* it is a built in type _in C and c++_ - and has the expected semantics: the comparison ```if (error)``` will test for presence of an error condition.
 * Safe for concurrent access
+* exception free
-* Globally registered, the linker handles it [standard section, dynamic loading etc.] [If patching your binary is your thing, then enjoy, but please aware what implications that process had]
+* Globally registered, the linker handles it [standard section, dynamic loading etc.] [If patching your binary is your thing, then enjoy, but please aware what implications that process has]
-* Yet if the content is a printable string constant, (which we strongly recommend) then inherently it supports printing for logging purposes and can be read for debugging.
+* If the content is a printable string constant, (which we strongly recommend) then inherently it supports printing for logging purposes and can be read for debugging.

 error_id usage examples - "C style"
 -------------------------------------